puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 - Windows 10, version 1803 with [KB4512509](https://support.microsoft.com/help/4512509/) installed
 - Windows 10, version 1709 with [KB4516071](https://support.microsoft.com/help/4516071/) installed

-## Configure Microsoft Edge using MDM via custom OMA URI using ADMX Ingestion in Microsoft Intune

-This section describes how to ingest the Microsoft Edge administrative template into Microsoft Intune and configure an MDM setting using custom OMA URI.
-For details on how to create custom OMA URI for Microsoft Edge, see [Create a OMA URI for a Microsoft Edge policy](#create-an-oma-uri-for-a-microsoft-edge-policy).
+## Overview

 The recommended way to configure Microsoft Edge is to use Microsoft Intune "Administrative Templates profile" as described in the [Configure Microsoft Edge policy settings with Microsoft Intune](https://docs.microsoft.com/deployedge/configure-edge-with-intune) article.
 You can also configure Microsoft Edge using [custom settings for Windows 10 devices](https://docs.microsoft.com/intune/configuration/custom-settings-windows-10).
 The custom settings option is helpful for evaluating or testing a Microsoft Edge setting that isn’t available yet in the Microsoft Intune "Administrative Templates profile".

 > [!IMPORTANT]
 > As a best practice, don’t use a custom OMA URI and the Administration templates profile to configure the same Microsoft Edge setting.
 If an organization deploys the same policy using both a custom OMA URI and an Administrative template profile, but with different values the end user will get unpredictable results.
 We strongly recommend backing out your OMA URI profile before using the Adminstration templates profile.

-### To ingest the Microsoft Edge ADMX file into Intune
+## Ingest the Microsoft Edge ADMX file into Intune

+This section describes how to ingest the Microsoft Edge administrative template into Microsoft Intune and configure an MDM setting using custom OMA URI.
+For details on how to create custom OMA URI for Microsoft Edge, see [Create a OMA URI for a Microsoft Edge policy](#create-an-oma-uri-for-a-microsoft-edge-policy).

    > [!WARNING]
    > Don't modify the ADMX file before ingesting the file.

+To ingest the ADMX file, follow these steps:

 1. Download the Microsoft Edge policy templates file (MicrosoftEdgePolicyTemplates.cab) from the Microsoft Edge Enterprise landing page and extract the contents.
-2. Sign in to the [Microsoft Intune](https://ms.portal.azure.com/?feature.canmodifystamps=true&Microsoft_Intune=1&Microsoft_Intune_DeviceSettings=ctip&microsoft_intune_enrollment=ctip&Microsoft_Intune_Apps=ctip&Microsoft_Intune_Devices=ctip#blade/Microsoft_Intune_DeviceSettings/ExtensionLandingBlade/overview) page in Microsoft Azure.
+2. Sign in to the [Microsoft Azure portal](https://portal.azure.com).
-3. Go to **Intune**>**Device configuration**>**Profiles**.
-4. Click **+ Create profile**.
+3. Select **Intune** from _All Services_, or search for Intune in the portal search box.
+4. From _Microsoft Intune - Overview_, select **Device configuration** | **Profiles**.
+5. On the top command bar, select **Create profile**.
-5. Provide the following profile information:
+6. Provide the following profile information:

    - **Name**: Enter a descriptive name.
 For this example, "Microsoft Edge ADMX ingested configuration".
    - **Platform**: Select "Windows 10 and later"
    - **Profile type**: Select "Custom"

-6. On **Custom OMA-URI Settings**, click **Add** to add an ADMX ingestion.
+7. On **Custom OMA-URI Settings**, click **Add** to add an ADMX ingestion.
-7. On **Add Row**, provide the following information:
+8. On **Add Row**, provide the following information:

    - **Name**: Enter a descriptive name.
 For this example, "Microsoft Edge ADMX ingestion".
    - **Description**: Enter a description for the setting.